WaleriaQA/Cypress/README.md

 # Cypress
-In this repository you will find my Cypress projects and tests
+In this repository, you will find my Cypress projects and tests

+Meow